b-jakubowski/js-notes/README.md

 ### Angular Performance Checklist
 [Angular Performance Checklist](https://github.com/mgechev/angular-performance-checklist)
 TLDR:
-- OnPush strategy
+* OnPush strategy
-- Angular Zone optimization
+* Angular Zone optimization
-- manually set changeDetection
+* manually set changeDetection
-- @Input as setter instead OnChanges hook
+* @Input as setter instead OnChanges hook
-- lazy loading of views / modules
+* lazy loading of views / modules

 ### Server-side rendering
-A normal Angular application executes in the browser, rendering pages in the DOM in response to user actions.
-Angular Universal executes on the server, generating static application pages that later get bootstrapped on the client.
+* A normal Angular application executes in the browser, rendering pages in the DOM in response to user actions.
+* Angular Universal executes on the server, generating static application pages that later get bootstrapped on the client.
-Big issue of the traditional SPA is that they cannot be rendered until the entire JavaScript required for their initial rendering is available.
+* SPA cannot be rendered until the entire JavaScript required for their initial rendering is available.
 This leads to two big problems:
-* Not all search engines are running the JavaScript associated to the page so they are not able to index the content of dynamic apps properly.
+1. Problems with dynamic content indexing by search-engines
-* Poor user experience, since the user will see nothing more than a blank/loading screen until the JavaScript associated with the page is downloaded, parsed and executed.
+1. User will see nothing more than a blank/loading screen until the JavaScript associated with the page is downloaded, parsed and executed.

-Server-side rendering solves this issue by pre-rendering the requested page on the server and providing the markup of the rendered page during the initial page load.

 ### Components life-cycle hooks
 * ngOnChanges() - Called before ngOnInit() and whenever one or more data-bound input properties change.